 - 4 Secure the Adapter with one hand from inside the torso.
-Screw the Adapter Screw using the Phillips screwdriver. - Note: Tighten screw as desired to simulate more or less Arm Range of Motion. - 5 Connect the red tube from the Amputation Arm to the nearest blood port on the torso.
+Screw the Adapter Screw using the Phillips screwdriver. - Note: Tighten screw as desired to simulate more or less range of motion in the arm. - 5 Connect the red tube from the Amputation Arm to the nearest blood port on the torso.